 - Washing your pet in a natural flea resistant shampoo or soap.

-- Natural flea products – in our Tagiwig range we have Jumpies which is for flea complaints in cats and dogs.
+- Natural flea products – in our Tagiwig range we have Jumpies and Jumpies (Hom) which are for flea complaints in cats and dogs.

 - Flea combing brings normal secretions from oil glands to the skin and discourages fleas, it also get rid of fleas and flea eggs.
 Have a bowl of hot soapy water on hand to dispose of the fleas quickly.
 Do daily in an infestation, and reduce to weekly or monthly in the off-peak seasons.